dropcreations/Manzana-Apple-Music-Tagger/README.md

 <br>

-- __NOTE: If you found any issue using this script mention in issues section__
+- __NOTE: If you found any issue using this script, mention in issues section__